 Human habitation of the Pacific Northwest began at least 15,000 years ago, with the oldest evidence of habitation in Oregon found at Fort Rock Cave and the Paisley Caves in Lake County.
 Archaeologist Luther Cressman dated material from Fort Rock to 13,200 years ago.
 By 8000 B.C. there were settlements throughout the state, with populations concentrated along the lower Columbia River, in the western valleys, and around coastal estuaries.

-Native American groups, including the Bannock, Chasta, Chinook, Kalapuya, Klamath, Molalla, Nez Perce, Takelma, and Umpqua.
+By the 16th century Oregon was home to many Native American groups, including the Bannock, Chasta, Chinook, Kalapuya, Klamath, Molalla, Nez Perce, Takelma, and Umpqua.

 James Cook explored the coast in 1778 in search of the Northwest Passage.
 The Lewis and Clark Expedition traveled through the region during their expedition to explore the Louisiana Purchase.
 They built their winter fort at Fort Clatsop, near the mouth of the Columbia River.